 We run a number of events throughout the year – from employability workshops to sector-specific careers fairs where your insight would benefit students.

 Morgan Stanley Executive Director Brian Nixon and colleague Mike Parker visited the campus to finalise a pledge of a scholarship to support students of Maritime Shipping.

 "I am a PhD student and I had to interview people with expertise relating to my subject research area.
 I contacted Jean Almond the Alumni Engagement Manager at the University of Plymouth to see if she could help.
 She introduced me to three alumni who were working within the area of my subject research.
 They were all very happy to be contacted and agreed to be interviewed.
 They provided me with some very valuable information relating to my subject research questions.
 Their contribution was a big help towards the completion of my qualitative interviewing stage.
 Thank you to all the alumni for being such a great help."

 As well as volunteering your time or expertise to support us, you can give a financial gift.
 Both are hugely important to the University and every act of support is deeply appreciated by all those it touches.

-Gifts can fund scholarships, helping some of our brightest students achieve excellence in their academic or extra-curricular endeavours, or specific projects – like the Plymouth University Brain Tumour Research Centre of Excellence.
+Gifts can fund scholarships, helping some of our brightest students achieve excellence in their academic or extra-curricular endeavours, or specific projects – like the University of Plymouth Brain Tumour Research Centre of Excellence.
 To find out more or donate online, visit our how to give pages.